-After the script runs, click OK.
+After both scripts are run, click OK.

 - 3. On the End of Installation screen, make a note of the URLs used by Oracle HTTP Server. - 4.
 Click Exit, and then click Yes to exit from Oracle Universal Installer.

 6 What to Do Next?